Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 Their knowledge was based upon the Word of the God, upon whom their hope rested.

 Faith, hope, love (v.4,5).
 These three are mentioned together in 1Cor 13:13.
-The greatest of these is love, for it will endure beyond this earthly realm, when the confident expectation, of faith and hope, has been realized (Heb 11:1; Rom 8:24,25).
+The greatest of these is love, for it will endure beyond this earthly realm, long after the confident expectation, of faith and hope, has been realized (Heb 11:1; Rom 8:24,25).
 But Paul is writing to believers in the 'here and now,' where many troubles test the confidence of our hope.

 9. For this cause we also, since the day we heard [it],